Music of Wisconsin: Electronic Music

+Folk Music

+Lou and Peter Berryman reside in Madison.

+Pop Music

+Singer and songwriter Ava Max is from Milwaukee.
+Her Albanian-born parents immigrated to the state after being given passports by a Wisconsin resident.
+She has performed at Milwaukee's Summerfest several times.

 Locales

 Appleton

 In 2013, this city hosted the first annual Mile of Music festival, a handcrafted artisan festival featuring among other genres, Americana and folk rock music.
 The festival draws in tens of thousands of people over four-days and features over 200 artists and 800 performances, encompassing over 60 venues and stretching over a mile of downtown Appleton's College Avenue.
 This festival is a 'cover free' zone, meaning no cover songs and no cover charges.
 This is almost a 100% free festival.
 The city itself has welcomed artists from all over the country and is fast becoming a hot spot for singer/songwriter and folk music.

 Appleton also has many summer concert series that go on all through the summer months, including those in its city parks and Houdini Plaza.

 Eau Claire

 The Chippewa Valley, especially Eau Claire, has groups and performers in the indie rock, metal/hardcore, hip hop, jam, blues, bluegrass, and jazz genres.
-Bands such as Arms Aloft, Bon Iver (Justin Vernon graduated from the University of Wisconsin-Eau Claire), The Daredevil Christopher Wright, and Laarks have achieved varying levels of national success.
-Eau Claire is also the original home of national artists such as Venison, Another Carnival, Peter Wolf Crier and Megafaun, as well as many of the Minneapolis scene's popular acts including Mel Gibson and the Pants, and Digitata.
-The later 1990s birthed bands such as Under the Surface and No Loving Place.
+Bands such as Arms Aloft, Bon Iver (Justin Vernon graduated from the University of Wisconsin-Eau Claire), and Laarks have achieved varying levels of national success.
+Eau Claire is also the original home of national artists Peter Wolf Crier and Megafaun, as well as many of the Minneapolis scene's popular acts including Mel Gibson and the Pants, and Digitata.